 - Instead of only reporting regressions with firm fixed effects, please also present the results without firm fixed effects and discuss why the coefficient estimates vary - 2.
-We recommend to report within R-squared and results from regressions without firm fixed effects - 3.
-If the results from 1 and 2 are inconsistent.
-Consider our adjusted Hausman and Taylor, PRL and DML methods as "second opinion". - easy to implement by STATA (or R/Python).
-We make our codes available online: - https://github.com/hcchuang/Revisiting-the-Missing-RD-Patent- Relation\Challenges-and-Solutions-for-Firm-Fixed-Effects-Models - ✓ handle omitted variable issues without strict assumptions - enable researchers to decide exactly which firm dummies should be added in regressions.
+The results from no firm FEs can serve as a "second opinion" for the effect you would like to examine - 3.
+If the results from 1 and 2 go the opposite directions.
+Consider our adjusted Hausman and Taylor, PRL and DML methods as "third opinion". - easy to implement by STATA (or R/Python).
+We make our codes available online: - https://github.com/hcchuang/Limitation-of-Firm-Fixed-Effects-Models-andthe-Missing-R-D-Patent-Relation - ✓ handle omitted variable issues without strict assumptions - ✓ enable researchers to decide exactly which firm dummies should be added in regressions.